-- Aquifer protection area - The entire property is located in an area designated as a critical aquifer recharge area (CARA 2).
+• Aquifer protection area

+The entire property is located in an area designated as a critical aquifer recharge area (CARA 1, 2 and 3).
 The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended. - Buffer to public or current use classified land The property is adjacent to land participating in the PBRS program (parcel #282408-9007 to the west).
-The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to the adjacent land, which exceeds the category's requirement.
-Credit for this category is recommended. - Significant wildlife or salmonid habitat
+Credit for this category is recommended.

+- Buffer to public or current use classified land Although credit for this category was not requested, the property is abutting the Shinglemill Creek Preserve to the west (parcel #192303-9011).
+The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to these adjacent lands, which exceeds the category's requirement.
+Credit for this category is recommended. - Equestrian-pedestrian-bicycle trail linkage Although credit for this category was not requested, the property contains a portion of public trail bisecting the southwest corner of the property that is used by the public and provides a trail linkage between the Shinglemill Creek Natural Area and Preserve trail systems.
+The landowners have a recorded trail easement (recording #20091014000513) which provides public access through their property in perpetuity.
+Credit is for this category is recommended.